 It gives an idea a purpose and identity of its own, which is important for communicating the idea, attracting the necessary people and creating initial momentum.

-Basically, it's concepts that are core to why your business exists, what you're creating and what makes you different.
-It's the 'art' behind a business, the stuff that you can't necessarily see or touch like you can a product, but it's just as important for defining and driving the existence of a company.
+It describes the elements of a business that can't necessarily be seen or touched like you can a product, but are just as important for defining and driving the existence of a company.

 We were first introduced to the term from our friends at The Happy Startup School.

-- It enables you to communicate what you're doing in a compelling way before you have anything physical to show (e.g. a product).
-People buy into compelling visions.
-They'll engage with you and your idea in a way that allows you to validate the specifics to help your idea evolve.
+- It enables founders to communicate what they're doing in a compelling way before they have anything physical to show.
+People buy into a compelling vision.
+They'll engage with a person and their idea in a way that allows the founder(s) to collect specific knowledge that will shape the idea into a valuable product.

-- It drives action, for you and the others who you want to get behind your cause.
+- It drives action, for the founder and others who can add value.
 This has a lot to do with human physiology.
-Humans have a part of the brain called the Limbic System, which responds to emotional stimuli and drives humans to take action (e.g. flight or flight).
-If you're trying to sell anything to anyone (an idea, a product, a job opportunity, and investment opportunity), having a strong emotional stimuli will help to encourage the people you're targeting to take favourable action.
-People also need certainty of direction, which satisfies the more logical part of your brain and provides direction for the emotional energy.
+Humans have a part of the brain called the Limbic System, which responds to emotional stimuli and drives humans to take action.
+When trying to sell something, whether it be an idea, a product, a job opportunity, or an investment opportunity, having a strong emotional stimulus helps.
+People usually also need some certainty of direction, which satisfies the more logical part of the human brain and provides direction for emotional energy.

-- It's the foundation for building your company's brand and culture.
-It gives you an idea of who you are, what you stand for, which are important influencers of both brand and culture.
+- Startup DNA provides a foundation for building a company's brand and culture.
+It gives those involved an idea of the identity of the company and what it stands for, which are important influencers of both brand and culture.

 The key Startup DNA variables:

-- Vision or Purpose - provides emotional hook
+- Vision or Purpose - provides an emotional hook

 - Mission - creates certainty of direction

 - Values - set of rules to guide decision making

-- Story - a compelling way of communicating what you do.
+- Story - a compelling way of communicating what the company does and why.

-- Philosophy - your view of the world and what makes you unique.
+- Philosophy - the view of the world that the company is built on and what makes it unique.

 Vision and Mission